 9. Monitor your symptoms and report to the emergency room if you have a fever of 103 or higher or if you have difficulty breathing.
 Be sure to call before seeking medical care to reduce exposure to others.

 Pharmacy and Pharmacy Assistance Program

-Though Henry County Medical Center is no longer allowing visitors into the organization, patients who need to pick up their medications from the HCMC Pharmacy and the Paris & Henry County Healthcare Foundation Pharmacy Assistance Program can still do so.
+Patients who need to pick up their medications from the HCMC Pharmacy and the Paris & Henry County Healthcare Foundation Pharmacy Assistance Program can still do so.

-Due to new visitation restrictions, prescriptions should be picked up Monday-Friday from 9 a.m. – 6 p.m.
+Prescriptions should be picked up Monday-Friday from 9 a.m. – 6 p.m.
 Prescriptions needed on the weekend, please call the pharmacy at 731-644-8341.

 “We are here to serve you so do not hesitate to give us a call,” said Paula Bell, Director of Pharmacy.

 Updates made to information on September 19th, 2022.